Welcome to freelancing! It’s one of the biggest, most exciting career moves you can make, and the rewards can be just as huge.

 Tip: The UK tax year runs 6th April-5th April, and the latest you can register your business with HMRC is by 5th October.
 If you don’t submit your self-employed tax return by this deadline, you may get fined.

 To keep your tax accurate, monitor your company’s performance and financial situation, and secure credit, you must keep detailed records of your income and expenses as you go.
 Again, this is a huge subject, and some key pointers include:

 - Open a dedicated business bank account, which you use exclusively for your freelance transactions.
 As a sole trader this isn’t a legal necessity.
-But it’s good practice for keeping track of things, and many personal accounts prohibit business usage.
+But it’s good practise for keeping track of things, and many personal accounts prohibit business usage.